-Job Site: It is important to know the basic information related to the job site.
-Who is the company in charge?
+It is important to know the basic information related to the job site.
+What is the name of the company in charge?
 Does the project have a specific name?
 Who is the project manager or person in charge?
 What is the best way to contact them?
-It is important to also know the specific address for the site as well as the closest intersection.
-Even if employees are familiar with the area, these are important details to have noted as any chaos in an emergency can cause these details to be quickly forgotten.
+It is important also to know the site address as well as the closest intersection.
+Even if employees are familiar with the area, these are important details to have noted to avoid chaos in an emergency.

-Police and Fire Department: What are the names of the closest police and fire departments?
+What are the names of the closest police and fire departments?
 It is important to have a phone number beyond 911 as well as a contact name.
 Some areas may have multiple departments in close proximity.
-Which ones are the closest?
-Which ones would be considered a backup department?
+Which one is the closest?
+Which one would be considered a backup department?
 It might be beneficial for a representative from the job site to make initial contact with these departments as well.
-A quick phone call for a hello or a quick visit for an introduction could go a long way in helping to prepare for any possible emergency.
-That handshake, nod or sound of the voice may help make the quick connection at the site during an emergency.
+A quick phone call or visit for an introduction goes a long way in helping to prepare for any possible emergency.
+That handshake or sound of the voice may help make the quick connection at the site during an emergency.

-Hospitals and Non-Emergency Centers: If employees need to be transported to a hospital, what is the closest hospital for those injuries?
-Don’t forget hospitals can have different levels of trauma care.
-Make sure the hospital name, address, contact information and clear directions are identified before an emergency occurs.
-Many areas also have non-emergency centers available.
+If employees need to be transported to a hospital, which one is closest?
+Hospitals have different levels of trauma care, so be sure to find out that information ahead of time as well.
+Make sure the hospital name, address, contact information, and clear directions are identified before an emergency occurs.
+Many areas also have nonemergency centers available.
 These go by different names, but the premise is the same.
-They are there for the non-emergency care of patients.
+They are there for the nonemergency care of patients.
 It is a good idea to have the same information prepared for such a facility in case an injury needs to be tended to but is not an emergency.

-Utility Companies: Don’t overlook the utility company information in case of an emergency.
-If further assistance is needed from electrical, gas or water companies, for example, that information should be in close reach as well.
-Again, company names, contact persons and contact information is important to keep documented.
+Don’t overlook the utility company information in case of an emergency.
+If further assistance is needed from electrical, gas, or water companies, that information should be in close reach as well.
+Again, company names, contact persons, and contact information are important to keep documented.